gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section describes details on the amendment to the SCTP association establishment state machine.

-### PROTECT PENDING {#protect-pending-state}
+### PROTECTION PENDING {#protection-pending-state}

-The presence of a Protected Association Parameter in the INIT or INIT-ACK chunk makes the State Machine entering PROTECT PENDING state instead of ESTABLISHED.
+The presence of a Protected Association Parameter in the INIT or INIT-ACK chunk makes the State Machine entering PROTECTION PENDING state instead of ESTABLISHED.

-When entering PROTECT PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band key establishment.
+When entering PROTECTION PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band key establishment.
 It's up to the implementor to take care of the value for the timer also related to the time needed for the key establishment